Following government guidance, the Civic Centre is closed to the public until further notice. Please use our online services or call 020 8379 1000.

 If you're showing coronavirus symptoms, or if you or any of your household are self-isolating, you should stay at home.
 This is critical to staying safe and saving lives.

-Death and stillbirth registrations are available over the telephone, so there is no need for you to travel to the office for registration.
+Death registrations are available over the telephone, so there is no need for you to travel to the office in person.

 You can book an appointment online.